Vol. 04 · Issue 14 · APR 2026

 • Amp Type: Lead

-• Bass: 11 o'clock — this is counterintuitive, but Rectifier players typically run the bass lower than you'd expect.
+• Bass: 11 o'clock.
+Counterintuitive, right?
+But Rectifier players typically run the bass lower than you'd expect.
 The amp has so much low-end content that too much bass turns into flubby mud.
-Keep it controlled.

 Tone Studio additions: Add a noise gate before the amp model.
 High-gain tones on the Katana benefit from a gate to keep the noise floor quiet between riffs.
 Set the threshold just high enough to kill hiss without choking your sustain.
-Also consider adding a Tube Screamer model (set to low gain, high level) before the amp for extra tightness — this is standard Rectifier practice.
+Also consider adding a Tube Screamer model (set to low gain, high level) before the amp for extra tightness.
+This is standard Rectifier practice and it works for a reason.

 Play this with: a guitar with high-output humbuckers.
 Drop-tuned riffs, palm-muted chugs, aggressive rhythm playing.
-This is your modern metal and hard rock setting.
+Your modern metal and hard rock setting.

-The Dumble Overdrive Special is the white whale of guitar amps — handmade, absurdly expensive, and revered for a smooth, vocal overdrive that's unlike any other amp.
-Robben Ford, Larry Carlton, John Mayer (on certain recordings), and Carlos Santana have all used Dumbles.
-The tone is creamy, mid-rich, and sustains endlessly without getting harsh.
+The Dumble Overdrive Special is the white whale of guitar amps.
+Handmade, absurdly expensive, and revered for a smooth, vocal overdrive that sounds like nothing else.
+Robben Ford, Larry Carlton, John Mayer (on certain recordings), Carlos Santana.
+The tone is mid-rich, sustains endlessly, and never gets harsh.

 Settings: